LOCAL BASEBALL CARDS

 In the pre-World War 2 era, businesses realized the promotional potential of giving away cheap packs of local ball players.
 Print shops found it profitable to produce simple cards on newsprint or cardstock highlighting that summer’s recreation club lineup.
 Names that now only exist in faded yearbooks came alive again each time a young fan opened a pack.
 The Great Depression saw a boom in amateur and industrial leagues as a diversion, so local card issues proliferated.
 Post-war economic growth led to the heyday of local issues in the 1950s before standardized mass production took off.

-Read also: 2016 TOPPS BASEBALL CARDS CHECKLIST
+Read also: 2015 BOWMAN CHROME BASEBALL CARDS HOBBY BOX

 While Topps and others signed contracts with major and minor pro teams, community companies were freed to memorialize any league or tournament.
 Cards ran the gamut from company-sponsored industrial clubs to town youth leagues.
 Colleges, American Legion clubs and town-based pro/semi-pro circuits all received the local treatment.
 Subject matter depended on the printer’s clientele but usually focused heavily on the home team.
 Rosters, stats and often photos made each player’s experience tangible.
 Season highlights, league standings or sponsor ads rounded out the factual details.